 - Good record-keeping is key to a successful defence when responding to complaints about care.
-This applies to both clinical and non-clinical concerns and how they were addressed. - There is a paradox that most complications and errors do not lead to complaints and most complaints do not arise from errors.
-Poor communication with patients is frequently what determines whether a complaint or claim is made.
+This applies to both clinical and non-clinical concerns and how they were addressed. - Doctors who have had a negligence claim are more likely to face litigation again even if the medical care they provide is no different from their peers.
+Complaints against these doctors are usually related to the quality of their communication.
 Key elements of effective communication include the following: - Consultations should be directed towards meeting patient expectations.
 Use the consultation to build rapport, confirm patient understanding, address misconceptions and make joint decisions about care. - The consenting process should give clear, accurate information about risks and outcomes that are personalised to the patient's needs, requests and expectations, and it should be recorded as such.
 Making assumptions about what the patient wants may lead to misunderstandings.
 When discussions are complex, consider summarising the discussion with a written letter to the patient, and including the family in discussions if the patient agrees.
 Give the patient time and space before making a decision when possible. - Open and honest discussions when complications arise may reduce the risk of litigation.
-Showing empathy, being available to address concerns, acknowledging the patient's experience, taking responsibility by offering apologies if appropriate and feeding back to the patient lessons learned and steps taken to reduce the risk of further similar errors, may reduce the psychological impact of an adverse event on a patient. - Patients' perception of a doctor's character may influence their decision to litigate.
-Patients are more likely to pursue claims against doctors they don't trust or don't like.
+Showing empathy, being available to address concerns, acknowledging the patient's experience, taking responsibility by offering an apology if appropriate, and feeding back to the patient the lessons that have been learned and the steps taken to reduce the risk of further similar errors, may reduce the psychological impact of an adverse event on a patient. - Medical Protection offers workshops and e-learning modules on record-keeping, communication skills and consent - visit medicalprotection.org to find out more.